Pumpkin Patches Around The Greater Toronto Area.

 My family has a long list of holiday traditions.

-My family is one of traditions.
 We like to celebrate each holiday as a family and go all out.
-From our big Easter Egg hunts to our Christmas gathering, these traditions have been going for as long as I can recall.
+From our big Easter Egg hunts to our Christmas gathering, these traditions have been going for as long as I can remember.

-Now that my siblings and I are grown we have families of our own.
-While some holidays take juggling to ensure everyone is free to celebrate together on a specific date, without fail we always get together.
+Now that my siblings and I are grown, we have families of our own.
+While some holidays take juggling to ensure everyone is free to celebrate together, without fail we always get together.